 As this year winds to a close, I’m thinking back on a few significant changes I made in life in the past 12 months.
-I’ve really come to see the value in writing them down, as they might seem obvious now; but as time passes, inevitably, the details start to fade away.
+I’ve really come to see the value in writing them down, as they might seem obvious now.
+But as time passes, inevitably, the details start to fade away.
 It also feels good to focus on the positive things and hang on to them as we face challenges in our changing world.

 What were the biggest changes in your life this year?

-In early January 2016 I left my job on the Adobe Accessibility team to work on accessibility developer tools at Deque Systems (pronounced DQ–say it proud and loud!).
+In early January 2016 I left my job on the Adobe Accessibility team to work on accessibility developer tools at Deque Systems (pronounced DQ–say it loud!).
 This was, of course, after taking some glorious winter time off with my partner in which we fell deeply in love…speaking to the importance of following your heart!

-Now, typically I’d very much prefer to be at a job longer than 6 months–but early into it I found myself unhappy with the projects and admittedly impatient about seeing an impact.
+Now, typically I’d prefer to be at a job longer than 6 months–but early into it I found myself unhappy with the projects and admittedly impatient about seeing an impact.
 I saw “moving the needle” at Adobe with my skills and interests potentially taking years to accomplish, yet I needed positive feedback much sooner to feel like I’d done my best work.
 When I was offered a position at Deque working on product development and evangelism for accessibility, I jumped at the chance.

 Although working on a small distributed team has its communication challenges, I’m doing exactly what I want to be doing: working on accessibility tools for other developers, writing and speaking about it.
 The engineering work is very challenging, which I love a lot even though I feel like an imposter sometimes.
 I saw a great tweet the other day from my friend Alice Boxhall that summed it up precisely: